Anderson 100 Series Reviews

 [Contractor Response]

 The Anderson 100's is made from Fibrex.
-Fibrex is a composite material where they use a mixture of vinyl and wood.
+Specifically, Fibrex is a composite material where they use a mixture of vinyl and wood.
 The waste that Anderson has in their manufacturing process is used to make these windows, mixed in with resin.
-They come in a choice of four colors.
+Also, they come in a choice of four colors.
 The downside is that they offer white interiors.
 While the price is similar to that of vinyl, the Andersons are a nicer looking window; they are also stronger without any visible corner welds.

 Harry - Installer - 2010